 10. Compliance with ISAE 3000 requires, among other things, that the practitioner comply with the independence and other requirements of the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants (IESBA Code) and implement quality control procedures that are applicable to the individual engagement.
 (Ref: Para.
 A5–A6)

-10.1 Where the engagement is subject to local laws or regulations or the provisions of an emissions trading scheme, this ISAE does not override those laws, regulations or provisions.
+11. Where the engagement is subject to local laws or regulations or the provisions of an emissions trading scheme, this ISAE does not override those laws, regulations or provisions.
 In the event that local laws or regulations or the provisions of an emissions trading scheme differ from this ISAE, an engagement conducted in accordance with local laws or regulations or the provisions of a particular scheme will not automatically comply with this ISAE.
-The practitioner is entitled to represent compliance with this ISAE in addition to compliance with local laws or regulations or the provisions of the emissions trading scheme only when all applicable requirements of this ISAE have been complied with.
+The practitioner is entitled to represent compliance with this ISAE in addition to compliance with local laws or regulations or the provisions of the emissions trading scheme only when all applicable requirements of this ISAE have been met.
 (Ref: Para.
-A6.1)
+A7)

 Effective Date